 Yeison and I have started Airbnb’ing our way around Costa Rica and it’s been a delightful experience.
 It’s the first thing we use when we need to book accommodation now instead of hotels!
 Our experiences with Airbnbs in Costa Rica have been that great.

 And boy, did we luck out with the Monteverde Airbnbs we chose !
 It was the reason why our trip to Monteverde was so amazing, no joke.
 So if you’re looking for an Airbnb in Monteverde to give you a rich local experience, this one is excellent.
 They are perfect for couples like us who don’t want to be in town, have a car and want a unique experience.

 Airbnb in Monteverde

 We spent a long time finding an Airbnb in Monteverde because our first three choices were full (even though we Instant Booked, they cancelled our reservation).
 However, that worked out for the best for us!
-We ended up staying at a small house called Las Marias #1 owned by a local family, 3 brothers who also had a tour company in Monteverde.
+We ended up staying at a small house called Las Marias #1 owned by a local family in Monteverde.

 Communication was excellent, they emailed us right away to confirm and check in if we needed anything for our trip.
 We met them at the house to pick up the keys and they showed us around the property.
 Directions in the house manual were very accurate and the house was easy to find.